hyosung11/Launch-School/Courses/JS109/template.md

 * Outer blocks cannot access inner scope variables
 * Inner blocks can access variables from outer scopes

----
+### Example 1: Outer scope variables can be accessed by the inner scope

-What does the following code log and why?
+What does the code log and why?

 ```js
 let name = "John";                  // line 1